-You see, you don’t need to buy premixed, pre-salted or pre-flavored microwavable bags of popcorn.
-You can create even more flavor packed popcorn in your microwave with your own DIY Microwave Popcorn.
+You see, you don’t need to buy premixed, pre-salted, or pre-flavored microwavable bags of popcorn for movie night.
+You can create even more flavor packed popcorn in your microwave with your own Homemade Microwave Popcorn using a brown paper bag.

 You can just take plain popcorn kernels, toss them in a paper bag, and pop them yourself in the microwave.
 Really.
 It works!

 You get wonderful, fresh popcorn, just like out of a hot-air popper, in about two-three minutes.
-It’s 0% extra effort, 95% less expensive, 99% less wasteful, and 100% better for your health!
+It’s hardly any extra effort, it’s less expensive, and you end up with a wonderful healthy snack.

-Instead of dousing my popcorn with butter, I’ll use an olive-oil mister to lightly coat it so my toppings will stick.
-My favorite topping is Nutritional Yeast.
-It has a wonderful nutty, cheesy flavor — and it’s good for you, too!
+Instead of dousing my bowl of popcorn with butter, I’ll use an olive-oil mister to lightly coat it so my toppings will stick.
+I have topping ideas below.

 So don’t be fooled by the microwave popcorn in the store — you can make your own at home to save money, your health, and the environment.
 It’s a win-win-win!

-Oh, but if you don’t have any paper bags and you want to make popcorn right now, you absolutely can make it on the stove in a pot using some oil like this.
+Oh, but if you don’t have any brown paper lunch bags and you want to make popcorn right now, you absolutely can make popcorn in a pot on the stove.

 Step #1